Synonym(s)

 Field of application/useThis section has been translated automatically.

 There are nomonographs on medicinal applications.
-The oil is popularly used for inflammatory dental diseases and poorly healing wounds.
+The oil is popularly used for inflammatory dental diseases, poorly healing wounds and atopic dermatitis.
 It can also be used for skin and lip care.
-In the cosmetics industry, the oil is used for soaps and creams.

 LiteratureThis section has been translated automatically.

-- Kaushik M et al (2016) The Effect of Coconut Oil pulling on Streptococcus mutans Count in Saliva in Comparison with Chlorhexidine Mouthwash.
+- Kaushik M et al. (2016) The Effect of Coconut Oil pulling on Streptococcus mutans Count in Saliva in Comparison with Chlorhexidine Mouthwash.
 J Contemp Dent Pract 17:38-41.

-- Shino B et al (2016) Comparison of Antimicrobial Activity of Chlorhexidine, Coconut Oil, Probiotics, and Ketoconazole on Candida albicans Isolated in Children with Early Childhood Caries: An In Vitro Study.
+- Shino B et al. (2016) Comparison of Antimicrobial Activity of Chlorhexidine, Coconut Oil, Probiotics, and Ketoconazole on Candida albicans Isolated in Children with Early Childhood Caries: An In Vitro Study.
 Scientifica (Cairo) 2016:7061587.